On the convergence of the drainage network with branching: Estimates for coalescence times

 Now suppose that both $\hat{Y}^l_{t}(\hat{u}) = y_u$ and $\hat{Y}^l_{t}(\hat{v}) = y_v$ are non integers and $y_u < y_v$.
 Consider the event $(y_u-1.5,-t-1)$ is open, $(y_u-0.5,-t-1)$ is closed, $(y_u+0.5,-t-1)$ is open, $(y_v-0.5,-t-1)$ is open, $(y_v+0.5,-t-1)$ is closed and $(y_v+1.5,-t-1)$ is open.
 In this event, $((y_u,-t),(y_u-0.5,-t-1))$ and $((y_v,-t),(y_v+0.5,-t-1))$ are in $\hat{E}$, and $\hat{Y}^l_{t+1}(\hat{u}) = y_u-0.5$, $\hat{Y}^l_{t+1}(\hat{u}) = y_v+0.5$, Both dual paths are at integer positions at time $t+1$.
 The event has probability either $p^4(1-p)^2$ if $y_u+0.5 < y_v-0.5$ or $p^3(1-p)^2$ if $y_u+0.5 = y_v-0.5$.

-Considering the previous events, we have that the probability of having both dual l-paths at integer positions at time $t+1$, given that at least one of them is at a non-integer position at time $t$, is bounded from below by $p^4(1-p)^2$.
-Denote by
+Because of the previous events, the probability of having both dual l-paths at integer positions at time $t+1$, given that at least one is at a non-integer position at time $t$, is bounded from below by $p^4(1-p)^2$.
+Denote